aky3dze/LITA-Projects/HR Attrition analysis/README.md

 - [Limitations](#limitations)

 ## Project Overview
+This project analyses an HR attrition dataset to identify key factors contributing to employee turnover.
+High attrition rates can lead to increased costs and loss of valuable knowledge within an organization, making it crucial for HR teams to understand and address the drivers behind employee departures.

 ## Objectives
-An HR attrition report typically provides insights into employee turnover within an organization.
-This report is crucial for human resources departments and company leadership to understand why employees are leaving and identify potential improvement areas.

-## Objective

-This project aims to develop a Power BI Dashboard to comprehend employee attrition and explore the factors contributing to turnover, facilitating the development of effective retention strategies.
-The goal is to enhance retention and strengthen the workforce through actionable insights presented in the dashboard.
+- Identify key factors that influence employee attrition, such as job satisfaction, work environment, and compensation.
+- Provide actionable insights to help the HR department create targeted strategies for improving employee retention.

 ## Questions